kinnaraa/OpenGL-Rig/README.md

+This is a simple robot arm rig made using OpenGL with C++.
+The arm was made using a graph heirarchy of Nodes consisting of a base, top, 2 arms connected by a joint, and a "pen" at the tip.
+I have also generated lighting for the rig and created functionality for shooting a projectile from the tip of the "pen".
+The robot arm also moves to the position of the projectile upon impact with the ground plane.
+The rig can be used as described below:

 Press C to select the camera and arrow keys to move the camera.
 Press B to select the base and the left and right arrow keys to move it from side to side.
 Press T to select the top and the left and right arrow keys to rotate it.